bbalganjjm/natural_js/docs/v2/grid-demo.md

 # Pitfalls

 Column resize, reorder, hide/show, bulk paste, multi-selection, and virtualization are *later candidates*, not current Grid options.
 The demo names them without working controls.
-It creates all initial row clones before the first local page request, so the small six-row fixture is not evidence of bounded initial rendering on large data.
+Without `initialPage`, it creates all initial row clones before the first local page request.
+Choosing an initial page bounds the first render, but this small six-row fixture is not evidence of large-data performance; the separate [M10 measurement](../implementation/m10-plan.md) uses 5,000 rows.
 Changing the locale uses dispose/rebind and discards selection and uncommitted drafts; commit or review them first.
 Do not send `RowId` as a business key or put a fixed `id` in a repeated row.[^grid][^controller]

 # Related